01-edu/ai-starter/content/first-hello/README.md

 #### Task 2:

-In the JS file, as in the previous exercise, select the HTML `button` element with the id `speak-button` and add an `event listener` for the `click` event.
+In the JS file, as in the previous exercise, get the HTML `button` element with the id `speak-button` and add an `event listener` for the `click` event.
 This should trigger a `function` that will:

 - Select the torso element with `id="torso"`.
 - Check if a `div` with the class `words` already exists inside the torso element.